-First things first: it is essential to make sure your employee has the physical supplies necessary to hit the ground running on day one.
+First, ensuring your employee has the physical supplies necessary to hit the ground running on day one is essential.
 This might include shipping them equipment like a company laptop and headset or providing a stipend to purchase home office gear.

 If your company has a process for reimbursing home office expenses, send those instructions via email immediately after the hire and follow up with a phone call to answer any questions.

-Helping your new hire feel a sense of connectedness is one of the biggest hurdles you will need to overcome in their early days.
+Helping your new hire feel connected is one of the biggest hurdles you must overcome in their early days.
 Bridge the virtual divide by sending a care package of company swag—a t-shirt, coffee mug, hat, or some desk-friendly munchies are all good options.

 While it may seem like a small gesture, every interaction contributes to the larger impression your new hire has of the company, which boosts retention.
-69% of employees who have a great onboarding experience are more likely to stay with the company for at least three years.
-Plus, starting a new job is stressful, so anything you can do to make the process a little more enjoyable is sure to be appreciated.
+69% of employees with a great onboarding experience are likelier to stay with the company for at least three years.
+Plus, starting a new job is stressful, so anything you can do to make the process more enjoyable will surely be appreciated.

 Enthusiasm and energy are running high on an employee’s first day on the job.
 The fastest way to take the wind out of their sails is to have them spend half the day doing paperwork.

 Use a program like Zenefits to get tedious form filling taken care of before your new hire clocks in on their first day.
-Such programs allow employees to walk themselves through new hire paperwork like tax forms and benefits selection on their own time.
-More than 80% of new hires on the Zenefits platform complete the paperwork side of onboarding before their first day, which ensures they’re able to put their enthusiasm straight to work on day one.
+Such programs allow employees to complete new hire paperwork like tax forms and benefits selection on time.
+More than 80% of new hires on the Zenefits platform complete the paperwork side of onboarding before their first day, which ensures they can put their enthusiasm straight to work on day one.

-Have your IT team set up a new hire’s credentials like their company email address, software logins, and slack channel invites before their first day so they feel like a full member of the team from the start.
+Have your IT team set up a new hire’s credentials like their company email address, software logins, and slack channel invites before their first day so they feel like a full team member from the start.
 This will streamline communications and prevent technology roadblocks from slowing down your new employee’s productivity.

-The biggest downside of remote onboarding is that you lose the face-to-face component that helps build interdepartmental relationships and instill a sense of camaraderie.
-You will need to actively work to create virtual alternatives to these important interactions.
+The biggest downside of remote onboarding is losing the face-to-face component that helps build interdepartmental relationships and instill a sense of camaraderie.
+You must actively work to create virtual alternatives to these important interactions.

 It is also a great idea to set up remote new hires with an existing employee who will serve as their designated “guide,” answering questions and providing guidance in their early days.
-Technology company Dell, for example, has what they call a ‘day one success team’ that’s on standby to resolve any issues new hires might experience.
+Technology company Dell, for example, has a ‘day one success team’ on standby to resolve any issues new hires might experience.

-If you’re onboarding multiple people at a similar level, pairing up “orientation buddies” and connecting them through Slack or email also works well.
-This gives new hires someone in their same boat to chat and share experiences.
+If you’re onboarding multiple people at a similar level, pairing up “orientation buddies” and connecting them through Slack or email works well.
+This gives new hires someone in the same boat to chat and share experiences.

-You can have all the informational assets in the world available to help new employees, but where the virtual onboarding experience most commonly breaks down is in how these assets are structured and presented.
-According to a paper released by Digitate, one out of five new employees were confused about how to proceed during the onboarding process, while one out of six found the systems to be user-unfriendly.
+You can have all the informational assets available to help new employees, but the virtual onboarding experience most commonly breaks down is how these assets are structured and presented.
+According to a paper released by Digitate, one out of five new employees was confused about how to proceed during the onboarding process, while one out of six found the systems to be user-unfriendly.

 To combat the feelings of frustration that can lead to the negative new hire outcomes we touched on earlier, you will need to be mindful to provide an ultra-clear structure to your remote onboarding process.
-Digital wellness company Hanno assigns new hires to a designated onboarding track in the project management platform, Asana, which is a great way for them to chart their progress along with a clear roadmap and make sure no steps are missed along the way.
+Digital wellness company Hanno assigns new hires to a designated onboarding track in the project management platform, Asana, which is a great way for them to chart their progress along with a clear roadmap and ensure no steps are missed.

-Do this several times in their first few weeks via email, instant message or a quick Zoom call (or ideally, a combination of all of these).
-Have more formal follow-ups at the 30, 60 and 90-day mark to assess their initial performance and identify any areas where they still feel out of the loop or are lagging behind.
+Do this several times in their first few weeks via email, instant message, or a quick Zoom call (ideally, a combination of all of these).
+Have more formal follow-ups at the 30, 60, and 90-day mark to assess their initial performance and identify any areas where they still feel out of the loop or are lagging behind.

-Taking a proactive approach to pinpointing issues will help you address any bad habits or pain points head-on, before they make a lasting impact on a new hire’s productivity.
+Taking a proactive approach to pinpointing issues will help you address any bad habits or pain points head-on before they impact a new hire’s productivity.

 Like all of your staffing systems, your virtual onboarding process should be a continuous work in progress.
 There is always room for improvement with the emergence of new technology, better project management tools, faster systems, and communication apps that mimic the in-person experience more closely with each new feature rollout.

-To keep your onboarding game strong, use employee feedback surveys to get input from the actual people who just went through the process.
+To keep your onboarding game strong, use employee feedback surveys to get input from those who just went through the process.
 Here are a few topics to cover in your survey questions: